 3. Enhance Transaction Data Quality

-Improving data quality can help you dispute chargebacks, reduce fraud, and create friction that dissuades “friendly fraud.”
-Implement the following procedures to equip your business with the right data to accomplish these goals:
+Improving data quality can help you dispute chargebacks, reduce fraud, and create friction that dissuades "friendly fraud."
+Implement these procedures:

 - Improve billing descriptor clarity